-If uric acid builds up in your blood, it causes crystals to form around your joints.
-Crystals build up slowly, but if they work loose into the space inside your joint (synovial cavity), they can trigger an acute attack of inflammation.
+If uric acid builds up in your blood, it causes sharp, needle-shaped urate crystals to form in and around your joints.
+This causes inflammation, pain and swelling.
+Crystals build up slowly but if they work loose into the space inside your joint (synovial cavity), they can trigger an acute attack of inflammation.

 Treatment for gout includes:

 Most people only find out they have gout when they have their first acute attack.
-Gout symptoms may come on quickly, often at night, and cause extreme pain, swelling and heat in a joint.
-Gout symptoms most often affect joints in your limbs, such as your:
+Gout symptoms may come on quickly, often at night, and cause extreme joint pain and inflammation — inflammation causes heat, redness, swelling and tenderness in a joint.
+The skin over your joint may be red and shiny or peel.

 You should see your GP if you have any of these symptoms.

 If your joint pain is getting worse or you also have no appetite, a fever or feel sick, you should see your GP urgently.
 These could be signs that you have a joint infection and need urgent treatment.

 Your GP will assess your symptoms and they may arrange:

 Your GP will also ask about your lifestyle, your diet and how much alcohol you drink.
 If they think you have gout, they may refer you to a rheumatologist (a specialist in arthritis and joints)